 The challenge becomes that the simple act of moving your body across the earth on two legs requires a complex coordination of several body systems and a hiccup in one system can create a domino effect and can result in aches/pains close to or sometimes far away from where the hiccup actually occurs.

 For example, I was recently working with Tom on his form.
 He was plagued by calf injuries so we were trying to tease out where the problem might be coming from.
-We clipped on the Lumo Run sensor and fired up the video camera.
+He warmed up and I fired up the video camera.

-As he ran his easy pace, everything looked good – both on the Lumo sensor and visually.
+As he ran his easy pace, everything looked good.
 But as he moved to marathon race pace and then to half-marathon race pace, we saw something interesting.
-As the pace got faster, his hip rotation increased until it was in the danger zone as indicated by the Lumo Run metrics.
+As the pace got faster, his hip rotation increased.
+We could see it on the video and later confirmed it in the lab.
 No longer was he able to hold his hips stable while the legs moved underneath, as was the case when he was running at a slower pace.

 And guess what can happen when your hips have to start twisting to get more range of motion?
 That’s right.
 This can cause extra torque and dysfunction throughout the body and particularly down where the body interacts with the ground and for Tom that was his calves.
 They became overworked and his therapist confirmed that while the calves themselves were grumpy, it was his tight hip flexors leading to the extra hip rotation that was probably the root cause of all of his calf problems.